Francy93/AI-Projects/GeneticAlgorithm/README.md

 # Genetic Algorithm - Java Implementation

-In this project, we focus specifically on the **Genetic Algorithm**, which is a powerful search heuristic inspired by the process of natural selection.
+This project focuses specifically on the **Genetic Algorithm**, which is a powerful search heuristic inspired by the process of natural selection.
 The goal of this project is to implement the Genetic Algorithm in Java and explore two different selection methods: **Fitness Proportionate Selection** and **Rank Selection**.
 Both methods are used to create the next generation of solutions based on their fitness scores.

 ## Genetic Algorithm Overview